epousa/IT-infrastructure-monitoring/README.md

 > **Note**
 >
 > For some reason the logmsg parameter is set as doNotOverride in the security section of the `eventconf.xml` file.
 This will prevent events to set the desired logmsg.
 To fix it, just comment this `<doNotOverride>logmsg</doNotOverride>` and you will be able to set your logmsg in events.
+>
+> Then reset Eventd daemon with  `send-event.pl uei.opennms.org/internal/reloadDaemonConfig -p 'daemonName Eventd'` to register the change.

 ### OpenNMS - Users and Groups